 Framework creation context and political support

 The e-CF was developed through a process of collaboration between experts and stakeholders from many different countries under the umbrella of the CEN ICT Skills Workshop.

 The e-CF is a component of the European union’s strategy for e-Skills in the 21st Century supported by the European Commission and The Council of Ministers.
-The Framework supports key policy objectives of the Grand Coalition for digital Jobs and benefits an ever growing user community from the EU and across the world.
+The Framework supports key policy objectives of the Digital Skills and Jobs Coalition and benefits an ever growing user community from the EU and across the world.